tobihille/tt_magetest/README.md

 # Version

-The tests are based on Magento 1.9.1 CE with sample data.
+The included tests are based on Magento 1.9.1 CE with sample data but if you modify the XMLs it should work on any magento where Xtest can run.

 # Requirements